akinami3/PybulletRobotics/README.md

 We introduce a method for position estimation using an Extended Kalman Filter in a two-wheeled mobile robot.

-We introduce a method for position estimation using an Extended Kalman Filter in a two-wheeled mobile robot.

 (The red dot indicates the estimated position using only the motion model, and the green dot indicates the estimated position using the EKF.)